-Econometrics: Emphasis will be on microeconometric applications, and will cover: properties of estimators and how to generate different estimators (Maximum Likelihood Estimation, least squares, method of moments); OLS estimator properties; discrete choice models (binary, unordered multinomial); censored and trucated dependent variable models (Tobit, endogenous selection - Heckman, switching regression models); Linear panel data models; Prgram evaluation methods.
+Econometrics: The module will emphasise microeconometric applications, and will cover: properties of estimators and how to generate different estimators (Maximum Likelihood Estimation, least squares, method of moments); discrete choice models (binary, unordered multinomial); censored and truncated dependent variable models (Tobit, endogenous selection - Heckman, switching regression models); Linear panel data models; Treatment evaluation methods.

 - Optional Core Module

 - C8P8 - Year 1